hueyy/utterances-oauth/README.md

 - CLIENT_SECRET: The client secret for the OAuth web application flow
 - STATE_PASSWORD: 32 character password for encrypting state in request headers/cookies.
 Generate [here](https://lastpass.com/generatepassword.php).
 - ORIGINS: comma delimited list of permitted origins.
 For CORS.
+- WEBHOOK_SECRET: this is for a future feature. for now, make sure you include it (it can just be an empty string) or an error will be thrown
+- CLOUDFLARE: the CloudFlare environment variables are explained in the [@cfworker/dev](https://www.npmjs.com/package/@cfworker/dev) docs. just be sure to use an API **key** rather than an API **token**, despite the fact that the CloudFlare documentation [seems to suggest you should do the latter](https://github.com/kubernetes-sigs/external-dns/issues/342#issuecomment-592300626)

 Example: